 Cooling down basics

 “Static stretching should be part of the cool down, but it’s not enough.
-The focus should be on slowing down, working on mobility again and extending the soft tissues,” Adams advises.
+The focus should be on slowing down, working on mobility again and extending the soft tissues,” Rivera advises.

 Children should focus on stretching many of the same muscles that they used during sport or play.
 This helps circulate blood and flush lactic acid that may occur during an intense workout, sport or playtime for younger children.
 Flushing lactic acid buildup decreases the chances of muscle fatigue and soreness.